NAMANPHOGAT/Internet-Speed-Test/README.md

    python SERVER.py

 # How to Access The Server:-
-1. Type the link in this format for diff machine http://{your server ip address}
+1. Type the link in this format for diff machine http://{your server ip address} in any browser.